 9 pharmaceuticals (cadexomer iodine, dexlansoprazole, dulaglutide, gentamicin, ivermectin, povidone iodine, senna, spinosad, witch hazel) do not have SMILES identifiers.
 The biotransformation and hydrolysis predictions for these pharmaceuticals are indicated by NA.

-Text S4.
-Additional details on CompTox data.

-Pharmaceuticals were added into PharmUse at two separate times in November 2024 and November 2025.
-Therefore, both versions v2.4.1 and v2.6.0 of CompTox were queried.

-One DTXSID identifier is selected for pharmaceuticals with more than one DTXSID (e.g., sulfacetamide sodium).
-The “approved name” is selected over the available synonyms, or if multiple names are listed as approved, then the name with the most complete information is selected.

-Dulaglutide and senna do not have DTXSID identifiers and are therefore excluded from the toxicity and physicochemical property datasets in CompTox.

-Data missing from CompTox is not imputed but indicated by NA.

-All toxicity values are converted to µg/L. Where necessary, the original papers were referenced to convert from less conventional units (e.g., ng/egg).
-If the concentration could not be determined from the given units (e.g., % diet), then those measurements were excluded.
-For toxicity values reported as mass per body weight, the conversion to LC50 or NOEC was conducted by assuming that the reported value is the concentration to which the organism is exposed in the water and that the organism takes up the full dose.
-In these cases, all values were converted to concentrations using the density of water.

-Experimentally-derived physicochemical properties were used when available, and predicted properties were used otherwise.
-If multiple experimental or predicted values were available, then the median value was selected.

-For the biotransformation prediction from OPERA, 0 indicates unlikely biotransformation, and 1 indicates likely biotransformation.

 Text S5.
 Calculations for average daily mass excreted, average duration of prescription, and total number of prescriptions.

-The average daily mass excreted (M) of active pharmaceutical ingredient (API) associated with each prescription can be computed from the MEPS data using the following equation:
+The average daily mass excreted (M) of active pharmaceutical ingredient (API) associated with each prescription can be computed from the MEPS data by Equation S1:

-M=er1raqd
+M=er1raqd#S1

 where e is the excretion fraction for the given pharmaceutical and administration route, r is the number of prescriptions of each pharmaceutical, a is the mass of API per dose, q is the quantity of doses in each prescription, and d is the supply of medication in days.
 The average duration of prescription for each pharmaceutical was computed by averaging the medication supply column in the MEPS data for each pharmaceutical.
 The number of prescriptions per pharmaceutical was computed by summing the prescription events associated with each pharmaceutical.